lhduc02/Learn-Python/README.md

 # Python_Project
-This is my Python exercise
+This is my Python exercises